 Why Are Parts Used in Recipes?

-The United States still uses the Imperial system.
-The rest of the world uses the Metric system, so by writing in parts, the recipe becomes universal to more drinkers throughout the world. the recipe becomes universal to more drinkers throughout the world.
+The Imperial versus Metric systems.
+Remember that not everyone uses the same measuring system.
+In the United States we still use the Imperial system and the rest of the world uses the Metric system.
+By writing it in parts, the recipe becomes universal to more drinkers throughout the world.